divio/divio-cloud-docs/how-to/local-cli.rst

 https://control.divio.com/account/desktop-app/access-token/, where you can copy an access token to paste into the prompt.
 The access token is hidden for security reasons.

-.. _login-windows-users:

-..  note:: For Windows users:

-    If your divio login fails with an invalid token, it could be that the pasting is not working properly and you either *right click* once and press *enter* or enable the Ctrl+Shift+C/V as Copy/Paste (Check the box in the “Command Prompt”/ “Windows Powershell” Properties window) and use Ctrl + Shift + V to paste your access token.
+(Windows users: if your divio login fails with an invalid token, check the :ref:`note for Windows users <login-windows-users>`.)

 Add your public key to the Control Panel
 ----------------------------------------